Skip to main content

 The groundwater standards for dibutyl phthalate were adopted in Cycle 7 (1999) and updated in Cycle 9 (2010).

-Dibutyl phthalate is a man-made chemical that is added to plastics to make them more flexible.
-Animal studies have shown that dibutyl phthalate exposure can affect the liver and blood.
+Dibutyl phthalate is added to plastics to make them more flexible.
+Studies have shown that exposure to high levels of dibutyl phthalate exposure can affect the liver and blood.

 Dicamba